kiemlicz/shelm/README.md

 - `chartMinor` Chart's SemVer2 Minor
 - `chartPatch` Chart's SemVer2 Patch
 - [`chartMetadata`] Chart's metadata appended during execution of `packagesBin` task

+See `sbt-test/shelm/publish-cm` and `sbt-test/shelm/publish-oci` for examples how to use Chart Museum and OCI registries

 # Development notes
 ### Releasing SHelm